-With the U.S. Supreme Court upholding the Patient Protection and Affordable Care Act (ACA), Healthcare Staffing Agencies are now assessing how the more than 1,000 page document will impact their contingent labor, hospital clients and company.
-The goal of the ACA is to extend healthcare coverage to millions of Americans that are not currently covered through mandates for individuals and employers, subsidies for people who can not afford coverage on their own, consumer-friendly rules clamped on insurers, tax breaks, and marketplaces to shop for health plans.
+With the U.S. Supreme Court upholding the Patient Protection and Affordable Care Act (ACA), Healthcare Staffing Agencies are now assessing how the more than 1,000-page document will impact their contingent labor, hospital clients and company.
+The goal of the ACA is to extend healthcare coverage to millions of Americans through a marketplace who are not currently covered through:

-Although hospitals and healthcare groups have praised parts of the Supreme Court’s ruling on the Patient Protection and Affordable Care Act, hospitals still face tough challenges when the 2014 regulations kick in, The Washington Post reported.
-Although hospitals won’t have to bear as much of the cost of treating the uninsured, according to The Post, they still must comply with quality-care regulations to qualify for reimbursement.
+Although hospitals and healthcare groups have praised parts of the Supreme Court’s ruling on the Patient Protection and Affordable Care Act, hospitals still face tough challenges when the 2014 regulations kick in.
+Although hospitals won’t have to bear as much of the cost of treating the uninsured, they still must comply with quality-care regulations to qualify for reimbursement.
 Payments will be based on readmission rates and patient satisfaction scores.
 Physicians will also be under the same guidelines.
 Starting in 2015, doctors will get paid for keeping their patients healthy not necessarily for every test and procedure.